aclemons/emailrelay/doc/developer.rst

 wrap up the *getaddrinfo()* and *waitpid()* system calls.
 The shared state comprises only the parameters and return results from these system calls, and synchronisation back to the main thread uses the main event loop (see
 \ *GNet::FutureEvent*\ ).

-Threading is not used elsewhere so the C/C++ run-time
-library does not need to be thread-safe.
+Multi-threading is also used in the Windows event loop once the number of handles goes above the WaitForMultipleObjects() limit.

 E-MailRelay GUI
 ===============